 Distributions of Static Prepayment Premiums and Yield Maintenance Charges.
-If any Static Prepayment Premium or Yield Maintenance Charge is collected during any particular Collection Period in connection with the prepayment of any of the underlying mortgage loans, the certificate administrator will be required to distribute that Static Prepayment Premium or Yield Maintenance Charge on the distribution date corresponding to that Collection Period, as follows:
+If any Static Prepayment Premium or Yield Maintenance Charge is collected during any particular Collection Period in connection with the prepayment of any of the underlying mortgage loans, the certificate administrator will be required to distribute that Static Prepayment Premium or Yield Maintenance Charge as additional interest, on the distribution date corresponding to that Collection Period, as follows:

-- to the holders of any class A-1, A-2, B and/or C certificates that are then entitled to distributions of principal on that distribution date out of that portion of the total Principal Distribution Amount for that date that includes the prepaid underlying mortgage loan, an amount equal to, in the case of each such class, the product of- - the amount of the subject Static Prepayment Premium or Yield Maintenance Charge, multiplied by; - a fraction, not greater than one or less than zero, the numerator of which is equal to the excess, if any, of the pass-through rate for that class of Principal Balance Certificates for the related Interest Accrual Period, over the relevant discount rate, and the denominator of which is equal to the excess, if any, of the mortgage interest rate for the prepaid underlying mortgage loan, over the relevant discount rate is greater than or equal to the mortgage interest rate for the prepaid underlying mortgage loan, over the relevant discount rate is greater than or equal to the mortgage interest rate for the prepaid underlying mortgage loan, over the relevant discount rate is greater than or equal to the mortgage interest rate for the prepaid underlying mortgage loan, then the fraction will equal zero; provided, further that if such discount rate is greater than the mortgage interest rate for the prepaid underlying mortgage loan, but is less than the pass-through rate on the subject class, then the fraction will be one), multiplied by;
+- to the holders of any class A-1, A-2, B and/or C certificates that are then entitled to distributions of principal on that distribution date out of that portion of the total Principal Distribution Amount for that date that includes the prepaid mortgage loan, an amount equal to, in the case of each such class, the product of- - the amount of the subject Static Prepayment Premium or Yield Maintenance Charge, multiplied by; - a fraction, not greater than one or less than zero, the numerator of which is equal to the excess, if any, of the pass-through rate for that class of Principal Balance Certificates for the related Interest Accrual Period, over the relevant discount rate, and the denominator of which is equal to the excess, if any, of the mortgage interest rate for the prepaid mortgage loan, over the relevant discount rate (provided that if the relevant discount rate is greater than or equal to the mortgage interest rate for the prepaid mortgage loan, then the fraction will equal zero; provided, further that if such discount rate is greater than the mortgage interest rate for the prepaid mortgage loan, but is less than the pass-through rate on the subject class, then the fraction will be one), multiplied by; - a fraction, not greater than one or less than zero, the numerator of which is equal to the total distributions of principal to be made with respect to that class of Principal Balance Certificates entitled to Static Prepayment Premiums or Yield Maintenance Charges on the subject distribution date from that portion of the total Principal Distribution Amount for that date, and the denominator of which is equal to the total amount distributed as principal to the class A-1, A-2, B and C certificates for the subject distribution date; and

-- a fraction, not greater than one or less than zero, the numerator of which is equal to the total distributions of principal to be made with respect to that class of Principal Balance Certificates entitled to Static Prepayment Premiums or Yield Maintenance Charges on the subject distribution date from that portion of the total Principal Distribution Amount for that date, and the denominator of which is equal to the total amount distributed as principal to the class A-1, A-2, B and C certificates for the subject distribution date; and - any portion of the subject Static Prepayment Premium or Yield Maintenance Charge that may remain after any distribution(s) contemplated by the prior bullets will be distributed pro rata to the holders of the class X1, X2-A, X2-B and X3 certificates (such pro rata distribution to be calculated based on (1) in the case of the class X1 certificates, the sum of (x) amounts distributed to the guarantor in respect of the Guarantee Fee on such distribution date and (y) amounts distributed as interest to the class X1 certificates, as applicable, on such distribution date and (2) in the case of the class X2-A, X2-B and X3 certificates, amounts distributed as interest to the class X2-A, X2-B or X3 certificates, as applicable, on such distribution date.
+• any portion of the subject Static Prepayment Premium or Yield Maintenance Charge that may remain after any distribution(s) contemplated by the prior bullets will be distributed pro rata to the holders of the class X1, X2-A, X2-B and X3 certificates (such pro rata distribution to be calculated based on (1) in the case of the class X1 certificates, the sum of (x) amounts distributed to the guarantor in respect of the Guarantee Fee on such distribution date and (y) amounts distributed as interest to the class X1 certificates, as applicable, on such distribution date and (2) in the case of the class X2-A, X2-B and X3 certificates, amounts distributed as interest to the class X2-A, X2-B or X3 certificates, as applicable, on such distribution date).